On the Topologies on ind-Varieties and related Irreducibility Questions

 It is closed in $\G$ with respect to the ind-topology.
 We consider $M$ as an affine ind-variety via $M \defneq \varinjlim M \cap G_d$ and thus $M \simeq \AA^\infty$ as affine ind-varieties.
 According to Example \ref{top.exa} there exists a proper subset $Y \subsetneq M$ that is closed with respect to the ind-topology, but it is dense in $M$ with respect to the Zariski topology.
 Hence, every regular function on $\G$ vanishing on $Y$, vanishes also on $M$.
 This implies the claim. \end{exa}

 \begin{rem} A similar argument as in Example \ref{auto.exa} shows that the ind-topology and the Zariski topology differ on $\GL_n(k[t])$ and also on $\SL_n(k[t])$. \end{rem}

+Next, we give a corollary to Proposition~\ref{main.prop} which implies Corollary~\ref{B.cor}.
+Before we state the corollary, we introduce the following notation.
+For any ind-variety $X = \varinjlim X_n$ we choose connected components $X_n^{i}$ of $X_n$, $i = 1, \ldots, k_n$, such that

+(it can be that $X_n^{i} = X_n^{j}$ for $i \neq j$).
+We remark that the decomposition of an ind-variety into connected components is the same for the ind-topology and the Zariski topology.

-\begin{cor} Let $X = \varinjlim X_n$ be an affine ind-variety such that the number of irreducible components of $X_n$ is bounded for all $n$.
-Assume that $\OO(X_n)$ satisfies the condition $(S_2)$ for infinitely many $n$.
-Then the ind-topology and the Zariski topology on $X$ coincide if and only if $X$ is a variety. \end{cor}
+\begin{cor} \lab{main.cor} We assume that $\charac(k)=0$.
+Let $X = \varinjlim X_n$ be an affine ind-variety such that for $i$ fixed, the number of irreducible components of $X_n^{i}$ is bounded for all $n$.
+Moreover, assume that $\OO(X_n)$ satisfies $(S_2)$ for infinitely many $n$.
+Then the following statements are equivalent: \begin{itemize} \item[i)] The ind-topology and the Zariski topology on $X$ coincide. \item[ii)] For all $x \in X$ the local dimension of $X_n$ at $x$ is bounded for all $n$. \item[iii)] Every connected component of $X$ is contained in some $X_n$. \end{itemize} \end{cor}